matslina/awib/README.md

 awib-0.4
 ========

-Awib is:
-- a brainfuck compiler written in brainfuck
-- optimizing
-- capable of compiling to
- - Linux executables (for i386)
- - Tcl code
- - Ruby code
- - Go code
- - C code
- - Java code
-- polyglot in Tcl, C and bash (and brainfuck!)
+Awib is a brainfuck compiler written in brainfuck.
+It is also polyglot in bash, Tcl and C. It is optimizing and portable.
+Awib is capable of compiling brainfuck source code into Linux executables (i386) and five programming languages: C, Tcl, Go, Ruby and Java.

 The bulk of awib is written by Mats Linander <matslina (at) gmail (dot) com>.

 Usage